 Commenced in the year 1888, this institution was embellished by Renaissance architecture.
 Several beautiful lawns, lined pine trees and flourished gardens add the beauty of this place.

-Located at an attitude of 6,500 feet, away from 5 kms, Summer Hill is known for the University of Himachal Pradesh.
+Located at an altitude of 6,500 feet, away from 5 kms, Summer Hill is known for the University of Himachal Pradesh.
 According to the Hindu Mythology, Mahatma Gandhi, the father of the nation used to stay here at his Shimla journey.